 The city traffic makes it unsafe for bicycles, but efforts are underway to make Auckland more bike friendly.
 This newly-opened and very colourful path is great but far too short.

-Unlike the city retail zone, Aukland’s harbourside perimeter and suburbs are both beautiful, accessible, and bike friendly.
-You can see Aukland city on the horizon, several beaches away.
+Unlike the city retail zone, Auckland’s harbourside perimeter and suburbs are both beautiful, accessible, and bike friendly.
+You can see Auckland city on the horizon, several beaches away.

-The Aukland harbourside is lined with long and wide shared paths that seem to go on forever.
+The Auckland harbourside is lined with long and wide shared paths that seem to go on forever.
 Easily the best harbour views in New Zealand.

 Categories: eBike Tours